browserengineering/book/book/invalidation.md

 that doesn't help with interactions that affect layout, like text editing or DOM modifications.
 Luckily, we can avoid redundant layout work by treating the layout tree as a kind of cache, and only recomputing the parts that change.
+This *invalidation*\index{invalidation}
-This *invalidation* technique is traditionally complex and bug-prone, but we'll use a principled approach and simple abstractions to make it manageable.
+technique is traditionally complex and bug-prone, but we'll use a principled approach and simple abstractions to make it manageable.

 Editing Content